-MIG (Metal Inert Gas) Welding
+11.1 MIG (Metal Inert Gas) Welding

-MIG (metal inert gas) welding also known as GMAW (gas metal arc welding) or MAG (metal active gas welding), is a semi-automatic or automatic arc welding process in which a continuous and consumable wire electrode and a shielding gas are fed through a welding gun.
-A constant voltage, direct current power source is most commonly used with MIG welding.
+MIG (Metal Inert Gas) welding, also known as GMAW (Gas Metal Arc Welding) or MAG (Metal Active Gas Welding), is a semi-automatic arc welding process in which a consumable wire electrode and a shielding gas are fed through a welding gun.
+A constant voltage and direct current power source is most commonly used with MIG welding.

-There are four primary methods of metal transfer in MIG welding, called short circuit (also known as dip transfer) globular transfer, spray transfer and pulsed-spray, each of which has distinct properties and corresponding advantages and limitations.
+There are four primary methods of metal transfer in MIG welding.
+Short circuit (also known as dip transfer), globular transfer, spray transfer and pulse spray, each of which has distinct properties and corresponding advantages and limitations.
 To perform MIG welding, the necessary equipment is a welding gun, a wire feed unit, a welding power supply, an electrode wire, and a shielding gas supply.

+11.2 Short Circuit Transfer

 Short circuit transfer is the most commonly used method whereby the wire electrode is fed continuously down the welding torch through to and exiting the contact tip.
-The wire touches the workpiece and causes a short circuit the wire heats up and begins to form a molten bead, the bead separates from the end of the wire and forms a droplet that is transferred into the weld pool.
+The wire touches the workpiece and causes a short circuit.
+The wire heats up and begins to form a molten bead, the bead separates from the end of the wire and forms a droplet that is transferred into the weld pool.
 This process is repeated about 100 times per second, making the arc appear constant to the human eye.

-Short Circuit Transfer

-Short circuit transfer is the most commonly used method whereby the wire electrode is fed continuously down the welding torch through to and exiting the contact tip.
-The wire touches the workpiece and causes a short circuit the wire heats up and begins to form a molten bead, the bead separates from the end of the wire and forms a droplet that is transferred into the weld pool.
-This process is repeated about 100 times per second, making the arc appear constant to the human eye.

-The wire approaches the work piece and touches the work creating a short circuit between the wire and the base metal, because there is no space between the wire and the base metal there is no arc and current flows through the wire.
+The wire approaches the workpiece and touches the work, creating a short circuit between the wire and the base metal, because there is no space between the wire and the base metal there is no arc and current flows through the wire.

 The wire cannot support all the current flow, resistance builds up and the wire becomes hot and weak and begins to melt.